pirovc/grimer/docs/index.md

 ## Basic Usage

-- Complete commands with sample files can be found in [Importing files](importing)
+- In-depth examples of input files can be found in [Importing files](importing)
-- Complete examples of real files can be found in [Examples](examples)
+- Complete examples of usage with real files can be found in [Examples](examples)

 Tab-separated input table